 For international students – Complete the online Study Abroad/Exchange application form.
 Ensure that you complete all ACU July School sections.
 Contact the ACU July School coordinator with any application questions.

 Payment can be made by a credit card or electronic funds transfer.

-Unless you are intending to stay in Australia for more than 3 months, most students will require a visitor visa to enter Australia for the ACU July School.
-The Electronic Travel Authority (subclass 601) visa allows you to study and to stay for up to three months.
+Unless you are intending to stay in Australia for more than three months, most students will require a visitor visa to enter Australia for the ACU July School.
+Visit the Department of Home Affairs website for further information on how to apply for your visa.
 Some passport holders from certain countries are eligible to apply for a visa online.
-In this case you will need to pay a service fee of AUD$20.

 Yes it is strongly advised that students take out personal travel and health insurance cover.